yarobinson/Bank-Marketing-Project-Team-15/README.md

 - Dataset reduced to 41,186 rows after removing outliers.
 - Improved dataset reliability for subsequent analysis.

+## Convert categorical variables to numerical

+### Goal
+Converting categorical variables to numerical values ensures compatibility with machine learning algorithms, improves model performance, enhances interpretability, and facilitates more efficient data storage and processing.

+### Methodology
+**One-Hot Encoded**: This Encoding method fits becasue the data set showing small to medium cardinality and has nominal categorical variables where categories do not have a meaningful order.

+## Scale the variables

+### Goal
+Scaling variables ensures that all features are on a comparable scale, improving model performance, reducing bias, enhancing interpretability, and maintaining numerical stability.

+### Methodology
+**StandardScaler**: Using StandardScaler ensures that the numerical features in the DataFrame are standardized to a common scale.
+This normalization can significantly enhance model performanceand and ensure that features with different units do not bias the model.
+It will also give better support for algorithms like k-nearest neighbors (KNN), k-means clustering which rely on distance metrics, scaled features ensure that no single feature dominates the distance calculations.

 ---

 ## **Key Feature Insights**